na-na-hi/renget/archive/vcewo.md

-!!! info
+!!! note
     **CoT (Chain-of-Thought)**

 [TOC4]

+!!! info preamble
+    CoT is not a panacea and not a wonderful magic button to make your RP/stories better in one click it is an idea - prompt paradigm - one of dozens; a mere tool that you must be aware of, but not shoehorn it pedantically everywhere

 #### RELEVANCY AND REASONING PROBLEM
-imagine a dumb LLM with no understanding of what "the sky" means, what is considered "the good," and what is "creativity." the only thing it can do is obey simple [natural language](https://www.deeplearning.ai/resources/natural-language-processing/) commands like *text-classification, summarization, translation or text-completion* based on the dataset it has been trained on
+imagine a dumb LLM (*Large Language Model - AIs like Claude, GPT, Gemini, Llama, Mistral...*) with no understanding of what "the sky" means, what is considered "the good," and what is "creativity." the only thing it can do is obey simple [natural language](https://www.deeplearning.ai/resources/natural-language-processing/) commands like *text-classification, summarization, translation or text-completion* based on the dataset it has been trained on

-imagine you give a huge 20,000+ token chat to LLM and ask it to complete a chat based on some arbitrary rules like "*develop the story slowly*", "*apply complex and varied sentence structures*", "*include exaggerated onomatopoeia, moans, grunts and ~~ahh ahh mistress~~*"
+imagine you give huge 20,000+ token story to LLM and tell it to complete story under certain arbitrary rules like "*develop the story slowly*", "*apply complex and varied sentence structures*", "*include exaggerated ~~ahh ahh mistress~~, onomatopoeia, moans, grunts*"

 >**relevancy issue**
-*now the questions:*
+now the questions:
-- which of those 20,000 tokens shall LLM take into consideration when generating a new piece of text?
+- which of those 20,000 tokens LLM shall take into consideration when generating a new piece of text?
 - should it take data from 2,000 tokens ago?
 - or from 5,000 tokens ago?
-- that chat seems to be having 200 messages and like 10 story arcs: which are relevant?
+- that story seems to be having 200 messages and like 10 story arcs: which are relevant?
-- what **IS** relevant anyway?
+- what **IS** relevant anyway? is state of whether relevant? current clothes? season? thoughts? tragic backstory?

-LLMs are trained on the idea that usually **the most relevant information comes at the end**. books are designed this way: each next sentence continues the previous one, so in order to continue the chat, LLM shall read the previous sentences first. on top of that LLM knows that usually **the most important information goes at the start** like the current task, stats, examples (shots), etc. [whatever happens in the middle](https://arxiv.org/abs/2307.03172) is a harsh mystery
+LLMs are trained on the idea that usually the most relevant information **comes at the end**: for examples, books are designed this way: each next sentence continues the previous one. in addition LLMs know that usually important important **goes at the start**: like the current task, stats, examples (shots). [whatever happens in the middle](https://arxiv.org/abs/2307.03172) is a harsh mystery

-other than that LLMs have **no idea** what to include in the generation and most likely will read the last few hundred tokens and continue from them. unless there are some specific instructions in play (*like OOC command*), LLM doesn't know what to output. needless to say, [LLM thinking by itself is biased](https://arxiv.org/abs/2105.13947), fragmented, unfull (*and has a strong idea that all dicks are huge and vaginas are tight as vice*)
+that what LLMs will usually do: read the start of prompt for instructions, and read the last few paragraphs and continue from them

+remember, LLMs *have no memory and cannot plan ahead*, they generate the text one token at the time: right here, right now; totally unaware of what they will create at the end. **they have no idea of relevancy because cannot plan relevancy up ahead**. unless they are provided with specific instructions what to response (*like OOC command*), LLMs will have no idea what to output - and will produce very statistically average responses, coupled with [inhered biases](https://arxiv.org/abs/2105.13947) (*like all dicks are "huge", vaginas are "tight as vice", and the best random event is "knock at the door")

 ***
 >**reasoning issue**